BurntSushi/rust-snappy/README.md

 Notes: These benchmarks were run with Snappy/C++ on commit `32d6d7` with debug assertions disabled.
 Both the C++ and Rust benchmarks were run with the same benchmark harness.
 Benchmarks were run on an Intel i7-6900K.

+### Comparison with other Snappy crates

+* `snappy` - These are bindings to the C++ library.
+No support for the Snappy frame format.
+* `snappy_framed` - Implements the Snappy frame format on top of the `snappy` crate.
+* `rsnappy` - Written in pure Rust, but lacks documentation and the Snappy frame format.
+Performance is unclear and tests appear incomplete.
+* `snzip` - Was created and immediately yanked from crates.io.